trillaman/Articles/0x1 Networking/How to reset ipFIRE GUI password.md

 In general when we are trying to login to GUI we got normal popup for Basic auth known from apache - just user and password, no fancy graphics, and of course 401 Unathorized when we click on Cancel.

-Then I focused on finding where is index.cgi and this lead me to 3 paths
+I focused on finding where is index.cgi and this lead me to 3 paths

 ![alt text](images/ipfire_3.png "")